How I AI: 3 Game-Changing Workflows for Product Managers

 2. Define the GPT's Instructions and Persona

-Clear instructions are key to getting the desired output.
+Clear instructions are essential for getting the output you want.

-• Maintain User Voice: "maintains the natural voice of the user."
-This prevents the output from sounding overly robotic or 'AI-generated.'
+- Maintain User Voice: "maintains the natural voice of the user."
+This is key to making sure the output doesn't sound robotic or obviously AI-generated.

-• Specific Style Directives: Amir included negative constraints, such as "avoid too much dashes, don't give so much bullet points," to shape the writing style precisely.
+- Specific Style Directives: Amir also included negative constraints, like "avoid too much dashes, don't give so much bullet points," to fine-tune the writing style.

 3. Daily Application: The Instant Coaching Loop

-Amir integrates this coach directly into his daily workflow.
+Amir works this coach right into his daily routine.

-Draft and Paste: He drafts a message, copies it, pastes it into the custom GPT, and lets the AI refine it.
+Draft and Paste: He writes a message, copies it, pastes it into the custom GPT, and lets the AI suggest improvements.

-Iterate and Learn: This immediate feedback loop allows him to see how his writing can be improved in real-time, accelerating his learning curve in a way a human coach often cannot.
+Iterate and Learn: This instant feedback loop shows him how his writing can be better in real-time, which helps him learn much faster than a human coach might be able to.

-Outcome: Amir has found that people respond more frequently to his Slack messages now, a direct result of the AI's help in making his communication clearer and more concise.
-This workflow is a powerful example of how AI can fill the gap in professional development, providing on-demand, specific coaching.
+Outcome: Amir has noticed that people now respond more often to his Slack messages.
+It's a direct result of the AI helping him make his communication clearer and more to the point.
+This workflow shows how AI can fill a gap in professional development by providing specific, on-demand coaching.

 Workflow 3: Acing Product Interviews with GPT Voice Mode

-Preparing for interviews can be daunting, especially for complex roles like product management.
-Amir’s third workflow revolutionizes interview prep by leveraging GPT Voice Mode to conduct realistic mock interviews, offering instant and candid feedback.
+Preparing for interviews is stressful, especially for complicated roles like product management.
+Amir’s third workflow changes the game for interview prep by using GPT Voice Mode to run realistic mock interviews that offer immediate, honest feedback.

 Step-by-Step: Mastering Interview Prep with AI Voice Mode